 Skin cancer is the most common cancer in New Zealand.
-New skin cancers total about 67,000 per year, compared to a total of 16,000 for all other types of cancer.
-Our skin cancer rates are among the highest in the world.
+New skin cancers total about 67,000 per year, compared to a total of 16 000 for all other types of cancer.
+Our skin cancer rates are the highest in the world.
 In fact, the incidence of melanoma in New Zealand and Australia is around four times higher than in Canada, the US and the UK.

 Melanoma cases are reported.
-In New Zealand, there is a one in 17 chance that you will develop a melanoma in your lifetime.
-In 2004, there were 1,896 of cases of melanoma in New Zealand.
-Malignant melanomas more frequently result in death (86 deaths in 2000).
-Just like other cancers, melanoma is more common in older people, but it is not just an ‘old person’s disease’ – in fact, it is also the most common type of cancer for 25–44 year olds (15 male and 11 female deaths in 2011).
+In 2011, there were 2204 cases of melanoma in New Zealand.
+Malignant melanomas more frequently result in death (359 deaths in 2011).
+Just like other cancers, melanoma is more common in older people, but it is not just an ‘old person’s disease’ – in fact, it is one of the most common types of cancer for 25–44 year olds (15 male and 11 female deaths in 2011).
 Melanoma is the third most commonly registered cancer in young women and the fourth in young men aged 0-24 years.

 Why are our statistics so high?

-Over 90 percent of skin cancers are due to excess UV exposure in high UV environments like New Zealand.
+Over 90% of skin cancers are due to excess UV exposure in high UV environments like New Zealand.
 Non-malignant skin cancers are generally found on the exposed parts of the body (such as the face and forearms), and long-term frequent UV exposure is thought to be a predominant cause.

 Malignant melanoma risk is linked with an individual’s UV exposure patterns as well as genetic characteristics, like fair skin.
 Light skin type, a large number of moles and excess sun exposure (particularly episodes of sunburn), especially in childhood and adolescence, are the major predictors of skin cancer risk.

 Some reasons for New Zealand’s particularly high skin cancer statistics: